 Ready to Get Started?

-Whether you’ve found the home of your dreams or you’re exploring the possibilities, Navy Federal has multiple mortgage options that don’t require PMI.
-Find the one that would work best for you.
+Whether you’ve found the home of your dreams or you’re still exploring the possibilities, Navy Federal has multiple mortgage options that don’t require PMI.
+Find the one that works best for you.

 - Determine whether you’re able to afford a 20% down payment on a home.
 If you are, there’s no need to worry about PMI!

 - If you’re not putting down at least 20%, see if you qualify for different mortgage loans that don’t require PMI, such as a VA loan from Navy Federal.

 - For homeowners who already have PMI, consider your LTV ratio.
 If it’s 80% or less, you may be able to request early cancellation to save yourself money!

 This content is intended to provide general information and shouldn't be considered legal, tax or financial advice.
 It's always a good idea to consult a tax or financial advisor for specific information on how certain laws apply to your situation and about your individual financial situation.